Hunters in Supernatural

 - Cool Old Guy: "What?
 What am I, a heathen?
 I know what Craig is."

 - Dead Person Conversation: In "Death's Door", a memory (or possibly more) of Rufus helps Bobby out as he struggles to stay ahead of a Reaper while in a coma.

 - Expy: Intentional or not, Rufus is Creighton Duke, another that character Steven Williams played with similar character mannerisms.

-- Killed Off for Real: In Season 6.
+- Killed Off for Real: Killed by the Khan Worm in Season 6.

 - In "And Then There Were None", Bobby says that he and Rufus used to be as close as Sam and Dean until something happened in Omaha.
 No real details are given, except that Rufus lost "her" and that both he and Bobby agree that Bobby is to blame for whatever went down and Rufus has no intention of ever forgiving Bobby.